 Dress Code for all School Special Events (dinners, lectures, Jr. Sr. Banquet, etc.): Following the common sense code of Christian modesty, St. John Bosco Academy requires dress to be within certain parameters at all school events when uniforms are not worn.
 We reserve the right to ask a student to leave a function should he or she arrive not having followed the code below.
 If there is a question, please ask ahead of time or bring an alternative item.
 Parents are also asked to respect this code during, such events, as they are examples to all our students.
-Boys are to wear dress pants that fit properly with a belt and are in good condition, polished dress shoes, and a button down dress shirt.
+Special Dress Days are special days, events, and performances that are school-sponsored but may or may not be held during regular school days or school hours.
+Some examples of this are: Spirit Week, Rose Ball, Holy-ween, Junior/Senior Banquet, theatrical presentations, field trips.